Junaed29/VendingMachineMultiplatform/README.md

 # VIMTO Vending Machine Multiplatform

-A comprehensive Kotlin Multiplatform application that simulates a vending machine system across Android, iOS, and Desktop platforms.
+A comprehensive Kotlin Multiplatform application that simulates a vending machine system across Android, iOS, Desktop, and Web platforms.
 The application simulates the operations of a soft drinks dispenser with full purchasing, maintenance, and simulation capabilities.

 ## Project Overview